IMPORTANT THINGS TO CONSIDER WHEN DESIGNING YOUR DREAM SAUNA AND HOW TO ENJOY IT TO THE FULLEST

 DESIGNING YOUR SAUNA

-HEIGHT OF the SAUNA ROOM
+HEIGHT of the SAUNA ROOM

 The height of your sauna room should stay relatively low.
 The higher the room, the more powerful the heater needs to be, as additional height increases the room’s volumetric dimensions.
 As warm air rises up, the recommended height between the seats and the ceiling is a maximum of 4 ft (1200 mm).